trinodb/trino.io/_posts/2023-04-05-announcing-trino-fest-2023.md

 * ETL/ELT/batch query processing
 * Other tools and integrations in the Trino ecosystem

-The call for speakers closes on April 28th, so be sure to submit your talk soon!
+The call for speakers closes on May 19th, so be sure to submit your talk soon!

 ## What's new this year?